finbourne/access-sdk-java/sdk/docs/UserRolesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // UserRolesApi apiInstance = apiFactory.build(UserRolesApi.class);

         UserRolesApi apiInstance = ApiFactoryBuilder.build(fileName).build(UserRolesApi.class);
         String userid = "userid_example"; // String | Id of the user-role to delete.
         try {
+            // uncomment the below to set overrides at the request level
+            // apiInstance.deleteUserRole(userid).execute(opts);

             apiInstance.deleteUserRole(userid).execute();
         } catch (ApiException e) {
             System.err.println("Exception when calling UserRolesApi#deleteUserRole");